 Or sign up for a store’s email list to get the first notice of giveaways.

-Note that these types of free giveaway promotions may be with or without a purchase requirement.
+Note that these free giveaway promotions may be with or without a purchase requirement.
 See store details for more information.

 6. Promotional Companies